You might ask what Bike Trailers have to do with a triathlon website. Let us tell you, because they have a lot to do with it.

 We might suggest that you add some foam or layers of plastic to the seatpost just to cushion against any major shocks or torque.
 Where the trailer claims on to your seatpost, a little fudge factor is always nice.
 If your seat post is carbon, definitely take extra care.

 Perhaps the most challenging situation is when your seat post is angled, in a teardrop shape (like the one pictured to the right).
 There is a good chance that the trailer simply will not attach to it.
-In this case, you will need a plan B, perhaps a cheap commuter bike as a backup.
+In this case, you will need a plan B, perhaps a cheap commuter bike as a backup when pulling the trainer.